Like with most jobs, when it comes to network troubleshooting, the software you use can make a world of difference.

 This can be especially helpful if you need to determine why some users can reach your site and others cannot.
 For a more simple, but more ad-heavy, up/down check you can try Down For Everyone Or Just Me.

 Alternatively, you may want a quick and easy way to test your upload and download speeds to see if you have a bandwidth or latency issue.
 Our broadband speed test is a great way to do just that and help raise money for charity.

 Wireshark is a protocol analyzer and one of the go-to networking tools for organizations of all sizes when network issues need to be troubleshooted with a high level of granularity.
-The benefit of using Wireshark to analyze network traffic is you will be able to view the raw network packets, and this will often allow you to identify the root cause of an issue.
+The benefit of using Wireshark to analyze network traffic is that you will be able to view the raw network packets, and this will often allow you to identify the root cause of an issue.
 This can be especially helpful in situations where it is unclear which application is not doing what it is supposed to or when you try to reverse engineer the functionality of a poorly-documented program.
 The tradeoff here is that you will have a lot of data to parse through, so some technical knowledge may be required to drill down and identify the important information.
 You can download Wireshark for free here.

 On Windows operating systems, link-layer packet captures with WireShark are often made possible using Winpcap (either Winpcap or Npcap is required).
 In addition to enabling WireShark on Windows, Winpcap can enable the powerful Windump command line utility which is Windows answer to the popular tcpdump program found on many *nix operating systems.
 For a deeper dive on Winpcap, Windump, and tcpdump, check out our recent article on packet sniffers and network analyzers.